Dental Assistant

-Dental Assistant Program in Baton Rouge
+Our Dental Assistant Program

-Dental Assistant Occupation Information
+Occupation Information

-• Nature of the Work
+Nature of the Work

 Dental Assistants have many tasks, ranging from patient care to record keeping, in a dental office.
 Their duties vary by state and by the dentists’ offices where they work.